big-unibo/pnrr-smartdatamodels/slides/guide.md

 1. *Data*
     1. Upload raw data
-    2. Process your data on your machine and upload processed data
+    2. Process your data on your machine and upload the processed data
 2. *Processes*
-    3. Move the processing directly to the platform
+    3. Move the processing to the platform

 Collection APIs​